-How should we evaluate the hypotheses using the p-value of $4.4 \times 10^{-16}$ ?
+Example problem: How should we evaluate the hypotheses using the p-value of $4.4 \times 10^{-16}$ ?
 Use the standard significance level of $\alpha = 0.05$ .

-If the null hypothesis were true, there's only an incredibly small chance of observing such an extreme deviation of $\hat{p}$ from 0.5.
+Solution to the example: If the null hypothesis were true, there's only an incredibly small chance of observing such an extreme deviation of $\hat{p}$ from 0.5.
 This means one of the following must be true:

-- 1. The null hypothesis is true, and we just happened to get observe something so extreme that only happens about once in every 23 quadrillion times (1 quadrillion = 1 million $\times$ 1 billion). - 2.
+- 1. The null hypothesis is true, and we just happened to observe something so extreme that it only happens about once in every 23 quadrillion times (1 quadrillion = 1 million $\times$ 1 billion). - 2.
 The alternative hypothesis is true, which would be consistent with observing a sample proportion far from 0.5.